Blog

 How Strev Approaches Asset Management Software Pricing

-For organizations looking to reduce total cost of ownership, Strev’s unified platform replaces the need for multiple point solutions — eliminating the hidden cost of managing fragmented toolsets.
+For organizations looking to reduce total cost of ownership, Strev’s unified platform replaces the need for multiple point solutions — eliminating the hidden cost of managing fragmented toolsets across asset lifecycle management, contract management, and vendor management.
 Over 200 organizations have reduced their asset tracking time by up to 70% using Strev, with measurable ROI from day one.

 Start free, pay only for what you use.
 No hidden fees.